-Renoir apparently enjoyed socializing or at least liked to paint it.
+Renoir apparently enjoyed socializing, or at least liked to paint it.
 Another of his well-known pictures is Dance at Moulin de la Galette, which also portrays a lively meeting, this time on a Sunday afternoon.
-If you liked this painting and want to know more about it, I recommend this article (you’ll like it even more!)
+If you liked this painting and want to know more about it, I recommend this article (you’ll like it even more!).

-I admit that I am not a very sociable person, and would hardly have endured such an afternoon as portrayed in Renoir’s paintings.
-But if you like to go out and have fun with your friends, this is the best tip for you.
+I admit that I am not a very sociable person, and would hardly have endured such an afternoon as portrayed in Renoir’s paintings, but if you like to go out and have fun with your friends, this is the best tip for you.

 Well, that’s probably the advice I’m giving myself in this rest period, inspired by my fellow countryman Almeida Júnior.
-He was an incredible Brazilian painter, for whom I am passionate, who dealt with themes such as daily life and common people with their small tasks at a time when historical painting was at its peak.
+He was an incredible Brazilian painter, about whom I am passionate, who dealt with themes such as daily life and common people with their small tasks at a time when historical painting was at its peak.
 Despite this, Almeida Júnior was extremely respected and became one of the most crucial members of the Academy of Fine Arts of Brazil.

-I’m lucky to live in the country where his paintings are kept and have seen those two girls in person, and I can assure you, they are fantastic.
+I’m lucky to live in the country where his paintings are kept and have seen those two girls in person, and I can assure you they are fantastic.
 So is reading books.
 With which of the girls would you identify?
 The one who is reading while dreaming, imagining what happens in the book and lost in her own thoughts or the one reading and analyzing, while waiting for whoever is occupying the chair in front of her?
-Personally, I think it’s okay to be a bit of every.
+Personally, I think it’s okay to be a bit of either.

 4. Learn to Play an Instrument

 Most people like music, that’s indisputable.
-And many of us have thought of learning to play an instrument, have we?
+And many of us have thought of learning to play an instrument, haven’t we?
 You can enjoy the holidays while learning to play one and make it a relaxing habit after a day of exhausting work.

 Maybe these portraits of Judith Leyster will inspire you.
 She was a 17th-century Dutch painter and author of of the most expressive portraits of that time.
-It is not only the music itself that is celebrated in Leyster’s painting but also the way of playing it.
+It is not only the music itself that is celebrated in Leyster’s painting, but also the way of playing it.

 5. Take Better Care of Yourself

 When was the last time you’ve had a moment only for yourself?
-When we talk about taking care of oneself people generally associate it with a weekend at a spa and aesthetic treatments.
+When we talk about taking care of oneself, people generally associate it with a weekend at a spa and aesthetic treatments.
 It’s OK, but taking care of yourself can go beyond that, don’t you think?
-For example, look fondly at yourself, like the blonde lady in this Manet’s painting.
+For example, look fondly at yourself, like the blonde lady in this Edouard Manet’s painting.
 At a time when social networks say that we should always be perfect (and no, we are not) it’s good to just look at oneself with affection.
 But not everything is about appearance.
 Taking care of yourself can be something that amuses you, you know, to calm your mind and heart, like blowing soap bubbles, a tip from Manet too, one of our favorite artists.